tulane-cmps6610-fall-2025/problem-set-04-AminMirfakhar/answers.md

   work in Fortuito.
 Give a simple counterexample that shows that the greedy algorithm does not produce the fewest number of coins.

-    - consider the case that N is equal is to 9 and the coin set is {1, 2, 4, 5, 6} then if we take the largest coin af first which is 6 then we have to take 2 and 1 in the next steps since we don't have any other options (3 coins {6, 2, 1}).
+    - consider the case that N is equal is to 9 and the coins set is {1, 2, 4, 5, 6} then if we take the largest coin af first which is 6 then we have to take 2 and 1 in the next steps, since we don't have any other options (3 coins {6, 2, 1}).
 But if we take 5 at first instead of 6 then on the next step we can take 4 and end up having 2 coins instead of 3 (2 coins {5, 4}).